-BART Perks is a six-month Test Program being offered by the San Francisco County Transportation Authority and BART to explore new ways to reduce crowding.
-The goal of the program is to test whether crowding can be reduced by offering riders incentives for traveling outside the morning rush.
-The program complements BART’s long-term efforts to reduce crowding and congestion on trains and in stations including upgrading train control and other major system infrastructure, adding more trains to the fleet, and expanding station capacity.
+BART Perks was a six-month test program offered by the San Francisco County Transportation Authority and BART to explore new ways to reduce crowding.
+The goal of the program was to see if small incentives could effectively encourage people to ride outside of the morning rush.
+The program complements BART’s long-term efforts to reduce crowding and congestion on trains and in stations, which includes redesigning cars to increase capacity and running additional ten-car trains with the arrival of the Fleet of the Future and a new train control system.
 The program design is based on successful implementation of similar programs around the world.

 Participants were primarily recruited through direct outreach and advertising at the most crowded stations in the system and through partnerships with large employers.